 - Each parent spends every other Friday, Saturday, and Sunday with their child.

-Of course, this particular possession order really only works if both parents generally live in the same area—particularly the same school district for minor children.
+Of course, these particular possession orders only work if both parents generally live in the same area—particularly the same school district for young children.
 And with so many swaps going on, it also helps if the co-parenting relationship is amicable.
 Having separate clothes, toys, and necessities at each house makes transitions under this arrangement a breeze since your child only has to worry about what they’ll need for school the next day.

 Here’s a closer look at some of the other 2-2-5-5 benefits.